Codegass/Empricial-Study-from-AAA--Perspective-Data/README.md

 1. Inspection and AAA Tagging:
    - Manually tagged statements in each test case as Arrange, Act, or Assert.
    - Used a custom Java parser based on Eclipse JDT to generate tag-sheets.
-   - Two independent taggers performed the analysis, with cross-validation and group discussions for disagreements.
+   - Three independent taggers performed the analysis, with cross-validation and group discussions for disagreements.
+   - Detailed tagging guidelines are available in `AAA-parsed-files/Tagging-Guide.md`.
+It is drafted by the first tagger and reviewed in the group disscussions.
+The second and third taggers used the guidelines to tag the test cases.
+They didn't attend the group discussions.

 2. AAA Structure Examination:
    - Used regex matching to identify test cases following the AAA pattern.